Gluten Sensitivity Associated with Gut Probiotics

 This leads to the logical question: Has humanity really been poisoning itself with wheat and other gluten-containing grains (including barley, rye and others)?
 Or could there be something else going on?

-The gluten mystery is solved by probiotics
+The gluten mystery solved by probiotics

-The mystery appears to have been solved, as significant research focus and several teams of investigators have confirmed that the inflammatory response to gliadins – initiated with an interleukin-15 mediated response – is inhibited by healthy intestinal probiotics.
+Significant research focus and several teams of investigators have confirmed that the inflammatory response to gliadins – initiated with an interleukin-15 mediated response – is inhibited by healthy intestinal probiotics.

 A 2012 paper by three medical school professors studied the various means by which the effects of celiac disease may be mitigated – by inhibiting the inflammatory response.
 The paper’s authors include two professors who are gastroenterology professors at George Washington University School of Medicine, Anita Bakshi, M.D.and Sindu Stephen, M.D.
 Two other clinical M.D.s co-authored the research.